VladimirSiv/VladimirSiv.github.io/_posts/2023-10-01-glue-optimal-filesize.md

 ---
 title: "Fine-Tuning Glue Export File Size for Athena Queries"
 page_title: "Fine-Tuning Glue Export File Size for Athena Queries"
-excerpt: "Exploring ways of configuring AWS Glue output file size and merging small files in post-processing stage for efficient Athena queries."
+excerpt: "Exploring different strategies for fine-tuning the output file size in AWS Glue and consolidating small files during post-processing.
+By implementing these techniques, you'll not only enhance the efficiency of Athena queries but also significantly reduce the cost associated with querying large datasets."
 date: October 1, 2023
 toc: true
 toc_label: "Content"